 Principal, NY Office

 Emad Hasan joined The Lighting Practice in 2005 after earning a Bachelor of Architectural Engineering with an emphasis in Lighting Design and a Minor in Architectural Studies from The Pennsylvania State University.
 In 2019, Emad was promoted to Principal of the firm’s New York office, overseeing design direction for individual projects, facilitating day-to-day operations, and pursuing new project opportunities through marketing and business development.
-Emad has designed architectural lighting for university buildings, high-end corporate interiors, healthcare facilities, hospitality, urban environments, exterior façades, and more.
-He uses his keen interest in film and photography as inspiration and to guide him through the design process.
+Emad uses his keen interest in film and photography as inspiration in developing artistic and distinctive lighting design that enhances the architectural and human experience.
+His passion for lighting design paired with his technical knowledge has informed his project work in a variety of market sectors including academic, civic, corporate, healthcare, hospitality, historic, exterior façades, and more.
 Emad was recognized by Lighting Magazine for his leadership in lighting design as a 40under40 class of 2017.
 He is also an active member of the International Association of Lighting Designers and Urban Land Institute.

 Why did you become a lighting designer?